kennedn/blog/content/posts/tapo.md

 So from this initial dive we have learned that:

-- Tapo 100% has a default password because it performs a full login before it knows anything about the cloud password.
+- Tapo 100% has a default password due to the fact that it performs a full login before it knows anything about the cloud password.
 - Tapo has an encrypted `securePassthrough` channel for its API calls to prevent peeping toms such as myself from spilling the beans.

 ## The JADX dive